idptools/parrot/README.md

-# prot_brnn
+# PARROT: Protein Analysis using RecuRrent neural networks On Training data

-**prot_brnn** prot-brnn encodes a computationally-robust bidirectional recurrent neural network (BRNN) behind an easy-to-use commandline interface in order to facilitate a variety of protein bioinformatics tasks.
-With only an input datafile containing sequences and mapped values, the user can automatically train a BRNN for their purposes.
+**PARROT** encodes a computationally-robust bidirectional recurrent neural network (BRNN) behind an easy-to-use commandline interface.
+PARROT is well-suited for a variety of protein bioinformatics tasks.
+With only an input datafile containing sequences and mapped values, the user can automatically train a BRNN for whatever purpose.
 This trained network can then be applied to new, unlabeled data to generate predictions and generate biological hypotheses.

 This package can handle regression and classification ML problems, as well as sequence-mapped and residue-mapped input data.

-## Usage: (as of June 8, 2020)
+## Usage:

-There are three primary actions that can be done within the prot_brnn package.
+There are three primary commands that can be run within the parrot package.
 Each of these are briefly described below and for more information on their usage, visit their individual documentation pages.

 1. Train a BRNN with user-specified hyperparameters